-Pendo’s knowledge base integration allows you to deliver contextual and on-demand help to your users from within the guide center.
+Pendo’s knowledge base integration allows you to deliver contextual and on-demand help to your users from within the Resource center.

 The following knowledge base providers are currently supported:

 If you use a provider that is not supported, we’d love to explore the possibility of supporting it.
 Please reach our to your sales rep or customer success manager to learn more!

 Depending on your provider, we support different levels of functionality related to article rendering inside of the Resource center.
 Unfortunately this is not by choice - if we could fully support every provider we certainly would!
 Since our integrations rely heavily on the provider’s API, we provide as much functionality as they allow us.

 - The site permalink settings need to be set to something other than default.
 More information on that here: https://wordpress.org/support/article/using-permalinks/

 For the above providers, we support full article rendering inside of Resource center.

 For the above providers, we support partial article rendering inside of Resource center.
 Partial article rendering means that we present a preview snippet of the article and then add a "Read full article" button that links out to the web version of that article.

 *We are currently unable to support any sort of article rendering for Algolia.
 Search results always open the web version of the content in a new browser tab.

 The knowledge base integration can be configured here on our integrations page.
 Clicking on any of the tiles will reveal a configuration window with configuration options.